mhfalken/esp32_ir_gun/README.md

 ### Normal Configuration
-The normal configuration is entered by **long press the config button on the gun**
+The normal configuration is entered when the gun is powered on and then **long press the config button on the gun**
 - The IR power level must be set [1-4] 1: indoor, 4 outdoor
 - Each gun must select a team (A, B, C or None (all against all))
 - Sound: Level (Off, Low, Medium or High)